caiangums/dotfiles/README.md

 Configuring a new machine doesn't have to be painful.
 See the `setup/` directory and check your flavor:
 - [MacOS](setup/mac.sh)
 - _Linux_ (TBD)

-## 🤔 Why do you use X instead of Y?

-Personal choices.
-Facing that as a goal and not as a path limit the possibility to improve.

 ## 🧙‍♂️ Why focused in simplicity?